Last year we published a comprehensive report on “The Top Instagram Virtual Influencers in 2019.”

 About: Noonoouri is a cartoony, 19-year-old fashionista hailing from Munich, Germany.
 She has worked with most of the top brands in the fashion industry and continues to wow consumers with her unique look.
 Noonoouri balances her platform between social good and promotion.
 She’s vegan, advocates for sustainable fashion, and refuses to wear furs while making countless cameos with fashion brands all around the world.
-The creator of Noonoouri has said the primary goal is to provide entertainment while informing audiences in a new medium.
+The creator of this Noonoouri has said the primary goal of this virtual influencer is to provide entertainment while informing audiences in a new medium.

 Quality Audience: 220.9K